Trends in Economics Papers

 Last but not least, COVID-19.

 The trends are compiled from titles and abstracts of economics papers, as found in the distributed RePEc dataset.
 For downloading the dataset, I use a collection of Python scripts that I wrote myself, these can be found on github.
 The RePEc dataset contains some non-English papers but also many papers which I would not classify as papers in Economics.
 I therefore filter on papers that are in English and that have JEL codes.
-In the last dataset update, there were 509,179 such papers.
+In the last dataset update, there were 533,036 such papers during the past 30 years.
 Text processing is minimal.
 First, stop words are removed.
 Second, strings of consecutive Latin characters are extracted and treated as words.
 Third, for every word the number of papers is counted where that word occurs in the title or in the abstract at least once.
 The RePEc dataset has grown substantially over the years, and the numbers for earlier years are less informative than the numbers for later years.